gsundeep-tech/notes/docs/ds_and_algo/binary_search.md

    4. Index of the least element greater than key
    5. Index of the greatest element lesser than key
 2. Two Values Comparison
-   1. Peaks in the given Array
+   1. Comparing the adjacent elements - Peaks in the given Array
+   2. Comparing with the end elements - Find the index where the array is rotated
+3. Three Values Comparison
+   1. Finding the range - Find the start and end index of target

 ## 1.1 Index of a key